-DHCD is working with the Center for Survey Research at the University of Massachusetts Boston to survey residents in the housing units it oversees.
+The Massachusetts Executive Office of Housing and Livable Communities is working with the Center for Survey Research at the University of Massachusetts Boston to survey residents in the housing units it oversees.

-Fall 2019:
+Fall of 2023:

-• Surveys were sent to 6955 housing units (Chapter 667).
-3352 surveys were filled out and returned.
+• Surveys were sent to 6,746 family housing units (Chapter 667) across the Commonwealth.
+2,968 surveys were filled out and returned.

-Fall 2021:
+Fall 2024:

-- Surveys were sent to 8350 housing units (Chapter 667).
-3787 surveys were filled out and returned. - In the Scituate Housing Authority, surveys were sent to a total of 158 Scituate housing units (Chapter 667); 67 surveys were completed.
+- Surveys were sent to 5,721 family housing units (Chapter 667).
+2,538 surveys were filled out and returned. - In the Scituate Housing Authority, surveys were sent to a total of 158 Scituate housing units (Chapter 667); 65 surveys were completed and returned.

 This report provides some information about how the residents from the Scituate Housing Authority who answered the survey responded.
 It compares their answers to those from residents in the entire state and to those from small LHAs in Metro Boston.
-These small LHAs in Metro Boston include: Abington, Avon, Braintree, Cohasset, Holbrook, Holliston, Medway, Mendon, Millis, Milton, Newton, Scituate, and Walpole.
+These small LHAs in in Metro Boston include: Abington, Ashland, Avon, Bellingham, Blackstone, Braintree, Cohasset, Hingham, Holbrook, Holliston, Hopedale, Hull, Malden, Medfield, Medford, Medway, Mendon, Millis, Milton, Needham, Newton, Norwell, Rockland, Scituate, Sharon, Walpole, and Winchester.
+(Please note that survey data may not have been received from each one of these LHAs.)